paulross/PythonExtensionPatterns/doc/sphinx/source/refcount_and_containers.rst

 * CPython: ``test_PyList_Insert...`` in ``src/cpy/RefCount/cRefCount.c``.
 * Python: ``tests.unit.test_c_ref_count.test_PyList_Insert`` etc.

+[Continued on the next page]

+..
+    This note and code blocks are quite big in latex so page break here.

+.. raw:: latex

+    \pagebreak

 .. note::

     Although the Python documentation for `PyList_Insert()`_ does not make this clear the index can be negative in